MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/prepare-environment-for-dpm.md

 ::: moniker range="<=sc-dpm-2019"

-Use the following information to play the deployment for System Center - Data Protection Manager (DPM).
+Use the following information to plan the deployment for System Center - Data Protection Manager (DPM).

 ::: moniker-end